GUOYUE-Cynthia/Learning-Parametric-Koopman-Decompositions/README.md

 # Learning Parametric Koopman Decompositions

+The package implements the data-driven extended dynamic mode decomposition (EDMD) with trainable dictionary [1] and data-driven parametric Koopman decompositions [2].
+For non-parametric problems in [1], this is a generalization of the classical EDMD and is most effective for high dimensional or highly nonlinear problems where *a priori* choice of dictionary functions are difficult.
+This package implements iterative algorithms to perform Koopman operator analysis, such as computing eigenfunctions, eigenvalues and modes, using a deep neural network based parameterization of the Koopman dictionary functions.
-The package offers data-driven parametric Koopman decompositions as outlined in [1].
-Both the projected Koopman operator and dictionaries are trained simultaneously.
+Furthermore, for parametric cases in [2], both the projected Koopman operator and dictionaries are trained simultaneously.
 Compared to some existing algorithms, it provides enhanced performance in handling Koopman with control for forward predictions and optimal control challenges.

 ## Installation